Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] When creating the VM, use Intel Skylake as the CPU platform.
 - [ ] Create the VM using Compute Engine default settings.
 Use gcloud to modify the running instance to have 96 vCPUs.
 - [ ] Start the VM using Compute Engine default settings, and adjust as you go based on Rightsizing Recommendations.

+To ensure the application runs in a similar environment on GCP, the best option is:

+**[1] When creating the VM, use machine type n1-standard-96.**

+This is the correct choice because:
+- The n1-standard-96 machine type directly provides 96 vCPUs, matching the required specifications of your on-premises application.
+- This machine type is designed for high-performance tasks and should provide the computational resources needed for your application.

+The reasons why the other options are incorrect:

+**[2] When creating the VM, use Intel Skylake as the CPU platform.**
+- While selecting a specific CPU platform like Intel Skylake can optimize performance for some applications, it does not guarantee that the VM will have 96 vCPUs.
+The machine type must be specified to ensure the correct number of vCPUs.

+**[3] Create the VM using Compute Engine default settings.
+Use gcloud to modify the running instance to have 96 vCPUs.**
+- Compute Engine default settings do not provision a VM with 96 vCPUs.
+Modifying the instance after creation is more complex and not a best practice for a production-critical application, as it can lead to downtime or configuration errors.

+**[4] Start the VM using Compute Engine default settings, and adjust as you go based on Rightsizing Recommendations.**
+- Starting with default settings means the VM will not have the required 96 vCPUs initially.
+Rightsizing Recommendations are more suitable for optimizing resource usage after monitoring the application’s performance.
+This approach is not suitable for a production-critical application that requires specific resources from the start.

 **[⬆ Back to Top](#table-of-contents)**